2dengine/love.js/readme.md

 There are also some audio compatibility issues especially when streaming music.

 ## GDPR 2016/679
-love.js itself is fully GDPR compliant because:
+love.js uses indexedDB to cache game packages and store data on the user's device. love.js itself is fully GDPR compliant because:
-- All of the data is stored locally and remains exclusively on the user's machine
+* Any cached data is stored locally and remains exclusively on the user's machine
-- None of the project files include or collect personal information If your love.js game collects or processes personal information, you need to include the appropriate warnings yourself. love.js uses indexedDB to cache game packages and store data on the user's device.
+* None of the scripts featured herein collect or process personal information

+If your love.js game collects or processes personal information, you need to include the appropriate warnings yourself.

 ## Credits
 Front-end by 2dengine LLC (MIT License)